What are Multiplication Strategies?

 Arrays

-Arrays show multiplication using rows and columns.
+Then, with arrays students will show multiplication using rows and columns.

 • Helps students see equal groups visually